AAP MeWe Page

 Use half dose for scale-less and delicate fish such as Clown Loaches and Neon Tetras.
 Double dose for marine aquariums.

-The use of Triple Sulfa with Malachite Green also provides the benefit of increased secondary infection protection; especially Fungus (Saprolegnia) & Columnaris (both are common secondary infections to Ich)
+The use of Triple Sulfa or Nitrofurazone with Malachite Green also provides the benefit of increased secondary infection protection; especially Fungus (Saprolegnia) & Columnaris (both are common secondary infections to Ich).

 Also it should be noted that older formulas of Malachite Green that contain high amounts of zinc are also much more toxic (most newer products have much less or 0).